East Ukraine calm after ceasefire, but residents doubt it will last

 "I don't believe in it.
 It's another chance for (Russian President Vladimir) Putin and his accomplices to regroup and start a new offensive against Ukraine," said Mykola Shabanov, a bank employee.

 "I believe no agreement should have been signed.
 There is no point in it ...
-Putin wants to destabilise Ukraine completely."
+Putin wants to destabilize Ukraine completely."

 (Writing by Gareth Jones; additional reporting by Andrei Makhovsky in Minsk and Pavel Polityuk in Kiev; editing by Andrew Roche)